apache/jena-site/source/documentation/notes/typed-literals.md

-However, both of these behaviours can mean that simple common errors (such as mis-spelling the xsd namespace) may go unnoticed untill very late on.
+However, both of these behaviours can mean that simple common errors (such as mis-spelling the xsd namespace) may go unnoticed until very late on.
 To overcome this we have hidden some global switches that allow you to force Jena to report such syntactic errors earlier.
 These are static Boolean parameters: